 16 years experience in software development

-10 years experience in captial markets in Africa
+10 years experience in capital markets in Africa

 BCom (Hons), CFA®